Dynamsoft/barcode-reader-mobile-samples/README.md

 #### Include the Framework Manually

-1. Download the Dynamsoft Barcode Reader SDK from [Dynamsoft website]().
+1. Download the Dynamsoft Barcode Reader SDK from <a href="https://www.dynamsoft.com/barcode-reader/downloads/?utm_source=docs" target="_blank">Dynamsoft website</a>.

 2. Drag and drop the `DynamsoftBarcodeReader.framework` and `DynamsoftCameraEnhancer.framework` into your Xcode project.
 Make sure to check `Copy items if needed` and `Create groups` to copy the framework into your projects' folder.